django-ftl/django-ftl/docs/usage.rst

   -brand-html = Ali &amp; Alisha's <b>cool</b> ice cream

-The ``-brand`` term can be used from any other message, and from a ``…-html`` message it will be correctly escaped. the ``-brand-html`` term, however, can only be used from other ``…-html`` messages.
+The ``-brand`` term can be used from any other message, and from a ``…-html`` message it will be correctly escaped.
+The ``-brand-html`` term, however, can only be used from other ``…-html`` messages.

 Template considerations